PrateekJaiswal16/CashFlow/README.md

 ## ✨ Key Features

 * 🔐 **Secure Authentication:** User registration and login handled by **Clerk** for robust security.
-* 🏠**Interactive Dashboard:** A homepage with a high-level overview of monthly income, expenses, budget, and recent activity.
+* 🏠 **Interactive Dashboard:** A homepage with a high-level overview of monthly income, expenses, budget, and recent activity.
-* 🤖 **AI Receipt Scanning:** Upload a receipt image, and **Google Gemini AI** will automatically parse the details and pre-fill the transaction form.
+* 🤖 **Receipt Scanning:** Upload a receipt image, and **Google Gemini AI** will automatically parse the details and pre-fill the transaction form.
 * ✍️ **CRUD Functionality:** Full Create, Read, Update, and Delete capabilities for all transactions.
 * 📈 **Detailed Analysis Page:**
     * **Interactive Charts:** Bar and Pie charts from **Recharts** to visualize income vs. expenses and category breakdowns.